Batool-AA/Nietzsche-s-Quest/README.md

 - What is done for love always occurs beyond good and evil
 - Without music, life would be a mistake
 - That which does not kill us, makes us stronger

-The repository contains a document named Theme Exploration PDF which describes how each theme is explored and connected within the game.
+``Creative Project.pdf`` describes how each theme is explored and connected within the game.